abbypa/NNProject_DeepMask/README.md

 # NNProject - DeepMask

 This is a Keras-based Python implementation of DeepMask- a complex deep neural network for learning object segmentation masks.
-The full article can be found [here](http://arxiv.org/abs/1506.06204).
+The full article can be found here: [Learning to Segment Object Candidates](http://arxiv.org/abs/1506.06204).

 This was implemented as a final project for TAU Deep Learning course (2016).